abhishekweslee/Zephyr_RTOS_Testing/README.md

 ### Note:

-the STM32F401re microcontroller board should be connected to the system to run tests in the running tests.
+The STM32F401re microcontroller board should be connected to the system to run tests in the running tests.

 ### Run All Tests
 To execute all test cases: